abriqqi.com

 Where does Pedro go every day?

-Pedro comes out of the pharmacy
+Pedro is coming from the pharmacy

-de meaning about
+de meaning “about”

 Una película de amor – A movie about love